What are the Business Awards?

 Do I need to get a professional to put my entry form together?

-Absolutely not.
-Some entrants do use professionals to assist them with telling their story, but you can definitely put it together yourself.
+Definitely not.
+Some entrants do use professionals to assist them with telling their story, but you can put it together yourself.
 In fact, we encourage entrants to do that, as it helps to give the judges a feel for you and your business.
-This year, to create a level playing field, all entries must be submitted online.
-You’ll still be able to upload videos and documents as part of your online entry, and we encourage you to put forward as much information about yourself as possible to showcase your business personality.
+All entries must now be submitted online.
+You can upload videos and documents as part of your online entry, and we encourage you to put forward as much information about yourself as possible to showcase your business personality.

 How do I enter online?